gdussert/gdussert.github.io/content/authors/admin/_index.md

 ## About Me

-I'm a PhD Student at [Université Lyon 1](https://www.univ-lyon1.fr/) ([Biometry and Evolutionary Biology Lab, UMR 5558](https://lbbe-web.univ-lyon1.fr/fr)).
+I'm a Research Engineer at the [CNRS](https://www.cnrs.fr/) and working at the [Biometry and Evolutionary Biology Lab, UMR 5558](https://lbbe-web.univ-lyon1.fr/fr)).
 I have a background in applied mathematics, statistics, machine learning and computer vision.
 {style="color: white"}

-In my PhD, I develop and implement new methods for the automated analysis of camera trap images, leveraging deep learning to support ecological research.
+In my PhD, I developed and implemented new methods for the automated analysis of camera trap images, leveraging deep learning to support ecological research.
 I’m an active member of the [DeepFaune](https://www.deepfaune.cnrs.fr/) project, where I contribute to model training, data curation, and software development.
 {style="color: white"}

 Outside of research, I'm passionate about wildlife photography and naturalist activities.